 I’ve been told (and have heard) I’m viewed as calm, sharp, a person who can have hard conversations, I have good ideas, I’m a person of few words, and I’m the voice of reason.
 In one instance, the “calm” characteristic came up because I’ve had poignant discussions with some team members recently.
 My mentee asked me, “how can you be so calm?”

 I’ve learned to harness my anxiety over the years.
 When I tell people, I struggle with anxiety, they don’t believe me.
 The first thing they point to is my calm demeanor.
 Yes, I’m an anxious person, and as I get older and learn more through working in public health, about trauma and its impacts on people, I can appreciate how my early life circumstances contributed to my anxiety.

-And core exercises…not so much.
+One major way I’ve harnessed anxiety over the years is exercising 6 days a week.
+I exercise mostly for the brain boost of endorphins.
+I absolutely love my cardio, dancing, and free weights but core exercises…not so much.
 My blood pressure is a “dream” for many as I’ve been told by my doctors for years.
 In addition to calmness, the other fruits of my exercise are peace, contentment, confidence, happiness, and ARM MUSCLES.

 “Staying above the fray” in my opinion means to stay above the chaos.
 Don’t let the chaos seep inside of you.
 Don’t contribute to the chaos.
 Otherwise, you may lose your objectivity and problem solving sensibilities.
 The leader should have the level head.
 The leader should have the calm demeanor.
 It doesn’t mean you don’t feel emotion or empathy, but you’re not taking it in.
 There is strength in being calm, especially for people you are leading.
 Calmness means not overeacting, which may contribute to someone else’s anxiety.
 Calmness allows for quick and nimble thinking.